oracle-samples/oracle-db-examples/sqldeveloper/extension/java/ConnectionHelper/README.md

 # SQL Developer Examples
 ## ConnectionHelper
-Optionally accept connection info from the command line and/or on a [SocketServer](https://docs.oracle.com/javase/tutorial/networking/sockets/clientServer.html)
+Optionally accept connection info from the command line and/or on a [SocketServer](https://docs.oracle.com/javase/tutorial/networking/sockets/clientServer.html).
+For use with the socket server, see also the [ConnectionHelperClient](../ConnectionHelperClient/README.md) example.

+*Note: The cfu bundle includes the client.
+It can be found in <sqldev_home>sqldeveloper/extension/oracle.db.example.sqldeveloper.extension.connectionHelper/ConnectionHelperClient.jar*

 ### Command Line
 sqldeveloper -_conName_**=**_user_\[**/**\[_pw_]]**@**_host_**:**_port_(**:**_sid_|**/**_svc_)\[**#**_role_]